dask/dask-cloudprovider/doc/source/index.rst

 This library creates Dask clusters on a given cloud provider with no set up other than having credentials.
-Currently, it only supports AWS.
+Currently, it supports AWS and AzureML.

 Installation
 ------------